Djembe: Film

 The 1991 documentary Djembefola by Laurent Chevallier depicts Mamady Keïta's return to the village of his birth after a 26-year absence.
 Upon release, the movie won the Wisselzak Trophy and Special Jury Award at the International Documentary Film Festival Amsterdam, and the Audience Award at the Marseille Festival of Documentary Film, and brought the djembe to the attention of a wide audience.

 A 1998 follow-up documentary, Mögöbalu (also by Chevallier), contains concert footage uniting four master drummers (Soungalo Coulibaly, Mamady Keita, Famoudou Konaté, and Doudou N'Diaye Rose) on stage.

 The Oscar-nominated 2007 drama The Visitor ensured that the djembe was noticed internationally by mainstream viewers.

 Western music

-The djembe has been used by many western artists, including Paul Simon, Cirque du Soleil, and Tool, raising awareness of the instrument with western audiences.
+The djembe has been used by many western artists, including Paul Simon and Cirque du Soleil, raising awareness of the instrument with western audiences.

 Recordings

 Recordings of the djembe far surpass the number of recordings of any other African drum.
 Beginning in the late 1980s, a slew of djembe-centric recordings was released, a trend that, as of 2014, shows no sign of abating.
 This is significant because these recordings are driven by the demand of western audiences; there are almost no djembe recordings within African markets.